Chemical Delignification Perth

 What Timbers is Chemical Delignification Found In?

-Although Chemical Delignification has been previously associated with timbers with less than average durability the likes of Oregon.
-Here in Perth we have witnessed first-hand that Chemical Delignification can occur to durable timbers such as Jarrah.
-Generally speaking, Jarrah has an above ground rating of durability 15-40 years.
+Although Chemical Delignification has been previously associated with timbers with less than average durability the likes of softwoods.
+Here in Perth, we have witnessed first-hand that Chemical Delignification can occur to durable timbers such as Jarrah and Karri.
+Generally speaking, Jarrah has an above ground rating of durability of around 15-40 years.
 Thus making many Perth homes susceptible to this risk.
-Now with the introduction of pine and other softwoods, Chemical Delignification is taking hold a lot quicker.
+Now with the introduction of pine and other softwoods into the roof framing and in particular, roof tile battens.
+Chemical Delignification is taking hold a lot quicker.
 Therefore needs to be addressed a lot quicker.
 Don’t be fooled by the hand full of inspectors with unknown intentions trying to downplay the severity of the issue.

 Do Not Allow Contractors On Your Roof

 Although in hardwoods chemical delignification can take a number of years before collapse occurs.
 It will be classified as a MAJOR STRUCTURAL DEFECT whilst conducting a pre-purchase building inspection.
 It is not advisable to add extra live load to a roof cover when Chemical Delignification is identified.
-You could risk the roof cover collapsing and if there is an accident you will not be covered.
-Chemical delignification is a Major Structural Defect that has been identified and ignored underneath.
+You could risk the roof timbers giving way and if there is an accident you and the tradesman will not be covered. .

 Are You Insured if You Have Chemical Delignification?